maapteh/graphql-modules-app/README.md

 ## DEVELOPMENT
 - `yarn` (builds all packages)

-Now we can start the two applications:
+Now we can start the two applications running `bash dev.sh` or individually:

 ### 1. GRAPHQL-SERVER
 - Goto './packages/graphql-server'